Last Updated on June 17, 2026

 Look at the Exterior of the Museum First

-When I stepped out of my taxi on my visit to the Museum, I looked up at a building.
-At first, all I saw was huge pieces of steel jutting out from a glass core.
+When I stepped out of my taxi on my visit to the Museum, I looked up at the building.
+At first, all I saw were huge pieces of steel jutting out from a glass core.
 It reminded me of a piece of modern art.

-The I realized that the four masses of steel each replicate the bow of the Titanic.
-At 90 feet tall they’re the same height of its hull from keel to deck.
-It also has a covering of 3,000 silver anodized aluminum sheets.
-They were designed by the architects to reflect the water from pools at the base of the building.
+Then I realized that the the masses of steel replicated the bow of the Titanic.
+At 90 feet tall, they’re the same height of its hull from keel to deck.
+They’re also covered with 3,000 silver anodized aluminum sheets, designed by the architects to reflect the water from pools at the base of the building.
 They give the illusion of waves around the hull.

 The Phases of Titanic’s Life